RingComics/yajan/README.md

 Other versions of Morrowind are ***NOT SUPPORTED***

 # Installation
 1. Install Morrowind somewhere outside of Program Files, for example `C:\Games\Morrowind`.
+Run it at least once to the menu.
 2. Install [Wabbajack](https://www.wabbajack.org/#/) on the same drive as Morrowind, preferably close to the root of your drive (`C:\Wabbajack`).
 3. Make a folder on the same drive as Morrowind for YAJAN (`C:\Games\YAJAN`).
 4. Download the [latest .wabbajack file](https://github.com/RingComics/yajan/releases/latest) and double click it to start the installation.